ibm-cloud-docs/speech-to-text/spotting.md

 ## Word alternatives
 {: #word-alternatives}

+The `word_alternatives_threshold` parameter is supported only with previous-generation models, not with next-generation models.
+{: note}

 The word alternatives feature (also known as *Confusion Networks*) reports hypotheses for acoustically similar alternatives for words of the input audio.
 For instance, the word `Austin` might be the best hypothesis for a word from the audio.
 But the word `Boston` is another possible hypothesis in the same time interval.
 Hypotheses share a common start and end time but have different spellings and usually different confidence scores.